isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Volleyball (Senior) National School Games
+          date: 08 May 2025
+          announcement: Our Volleyball Senior Team took part in the Volleyball National School Games, where they showcased their skills, teamwork, and love for the sport.
+          link_text: Check more here
+          link_url: /nsg-volleyball/
         - title: "Green Day 2025: Energy Sustainability"
           date: 21 April 2025
           announcement: Green Day was held on 21 April to promote energy sustainability